 Installing MinerOs is a quick and easy process for all categories of users

-There are 2 installation methods: classic and express method
+There are 3 installation methods:

 - You need to register and enter the MinerOs user panel.